abchiyi/Jet-Plan-UI/README.md

 Doc - [Chinese](https://jetplanui.github.io/#/) | [English](https://jetplanui.github.io/#/english)

 ## Bulid
-You can use the ‘ npm run build ’ command to compile a production library to use
+You can use the ‘ npm run lib ’ and ‘ npm run lib-theme ’  command to compile a production library to use